Button Application

 • Prof. Dr. Müge Kasanmascheff

-"Exploring redox-active sites - unveiling catalysis at the molecular level"
+"Exploring redox-active sites, unveiling catalysis at the molecular level, manipulating key metalloproteins for efficient therapies"

-BIOPHYSICS - PROTEIN STRUCTURE AND FUNCTION - EPR SPECTROSCOPY - PROTEIN ENGINEERING, EXPRESSION AND PURIFICATION
+BIOPHYSICS - BIOCATALYSTS - PROTEIN STRUCTURE AND FUNCTION - EPR SPECTROSCOPY - PROTEIN ENGINEERING, EXPRESSION AND PURIFICATION

 metalloproteins; in-cell spectroscopy; physical chemistry; protein engineering, expression and purification